 But it doesn’t take a scientist to know that you have to keep track of competitor strategies.
 Competitive intelligence gathering is of central importance to your business.

-Back when the world was not entirely digitalized, competitive intelligence gathering depended on individuals conducting serious and time-consuming research to collect data.
+Back when the world was not entirely digital, competitive intelligence gathering depended on individuals conducting serious and time-consuming research to collect data.
 Thus, it was too expensive for small businesses.

 Therefore, it had limited accessibility within the market and had been more of an enterprise activity/need/asset.
-However, thanks to the digitalization of all sorts of businesses, including retail, the nature of competitive intelligence has also been reshaped.
+However, thanks to the digitalization of all sorts of businesses, including retail, the nature of competitive intelligence was reshaping.

-The much-desired market data has turned into digital market data, which can be virtually accessed from anywhere by using the necessary technologies.
+The much-desired market data turned into digital market data.
+Which can be virtually accessed from anywhere by using the necessary technologies.

 Automation replaced manual work, which dramatically decreased the costs of accessing fresh data from competitive landscapes and analyzing it.